zhunxu/CourseraDevelopingDataProducts/index.Rmd

 --- .class #id

-## Introduction

-- Get student data including their demorgraphic information and course grades
-- Compare period grade by gender
-- Build regression model to predict final grade
-- Present the predict result with Shiny App

---- .class #id

-## Data Resource
+## Introduction of Data

-- Student achievement in secondary education of two Portuguese schools
+- Student achievement data in secondary education of two Portuguese schools
-- Collected from school reports and questionnaires
+- Demorgraphic information and course grades collected from school reports and questionnaires
 - Using Math course record in this project
 - URL: https://archive.ics.uci.edu/ml/datasets/Student+Performance#